lucemia/slides/slides/micropipeline.md

         target_id=child_pipeline.pk,
     )
     barrier.blocking_slots.add(*dependent_slots)
+    # notfiy barrier
     notify_barrier(barrier)
 ```
 ___I promissed, it is the most complicate code in this talk___

 ### In Short
 ___The control loop use python's yield feature to do all the magic behind, A pipeline may execute serveral child pipelines by `yield` them.
-The control loop processed these pipeline one by one and transform them to future with dependency informations inside.
-The future send back to current pipeline with `.send` and the pipeline pass these future to other child pipelines.___
+The control loop processed these pipeline one by one and transform them to `Future` with dependency informations inside.
+The `Future` later sent back to current pipeline with `.send()` and the pipeline pass these `Future` to other child pipelines depend on it.___

+___very easy, right?___

 ### Another Example